bahrus/xtal-fragment/README.md

 Deleting the xtal-fragment element causes the "ownedSiblings" to also part middle-DOM.

 **NB:**  This component may not play well with other rendering libraries.
-For a rendering library to be compatible with this component, it must:
+For a rendering library to be compatible with this component, it must use the following API:

-1. Move the fragment owned by the xtal-fragment instance via newDestination.appendChild($0.extractContents()) where $0 is the instance of xtal-fragment.
+1. If the contents owned by xtal-fragment need to be moved, this should be done via newDestination.appendChild($0.extractContents()) where $0 is the instance of xtal-fragment.
 2. Skip over the owned siblings when updating the DOM, via $0.nextUnownedSibling where $0 is the instance of xtal-fragment (unless the renderer is aware of the contents of the template xtal-fragment is copying from).

 ## Vague Larger Problem Statement

 Be able to develop a generic component like [e.g. xtal-props](https://github.com/bahrus/xtal-props) while adhering to goals of [metamorf](https://github.com/bahrus/metamorf)

-For example, we want to wrap fields in categories.
+For example, a key functionality for xtal-props is to be able to group properties by category.

-So the natural thing is to use native fieldset, that's what it is designed for.
+So the natural thing is to use native fieldset -- that's what it is designed for.

-Or maybe later we want to "dependency inject" some other, more sophisticated fieldset equivalent that does what fieldset does, but better, following some design library "language."
-Do so without rewriting the host component (xtal-props).
+But maybe later we want to "dependency inject" some other, more sophisticated fieldset equivalent that does what fieldset does, but better, following some design library "language."
+We want to be able to replace one for another, but without rewriting the host component (xtal-props).

-We could use a wrapper element, but we end with up with deeply nested components just to signify minor enhancements and/or plug'n'play, rather than true parent child relationship.
-And/or too much unnecessary shadow dom.
+We could use a general purpose fieldset wrapper element, but we end with up with deeply nested components just to signify minor enhancements and/or plug-n-play, rather than true parent child relationship.
+And/or too much unnecessary shadow DOM.

-Maybe we want an expandable fieldset, represented by a [decorator](https://github.com/bahrus/xtal-deco):
+To give a more specific example, maybe we want an expandable fieldset, represented by a [decorator](https://github.com/bahrus/xtal-deco):

 ```html
 <make-fieldset-expandable></make-fieldset-expandable>